-All covered employees are considered to hold safety-sensitive positions; therefore, they are required to participate in pre-employment, post-accident, random, and reasonable suspicion alcohol, controlled substance, and/or nicotine testing.
+All covered employees are considered to hold safety-sensitive positions; therefore, they are required to participate in pre-employment, post-accident, random, and reasonable suspicion alcohol and/or controlled substance testing.

-III.DEFINITIONS
+III.
+DEFINITIONS

 In this Policy, the following definitions apply except as otherwise expressly provided or a necessary implication requires: